boredstudent0/dontPanic/README.md

 Got the idea from a python function by [tudstlennkozh](https://github.com/tudstlennkozh).
 The Douglas Adams tribute now has an R extension, though I didn't follow the python script.

-Here the function first calculate the generalized Levenshtein distance between the correct sentence and yours.
-Then a lame calculation of mine is made so that the output can be smaller of greater than the Answer.
+Here the function first calculates the generalized Levenshtein distance between the correct sentence and yours.
+Then a lame calculation of mine is made so that the output can be smaller or greater than the Answer.

 You'll have to remember the precise wording of the input sentence to get The Answer.
 No case-sensitive.